clangelov/ASP.NET-MVC-Course-Project/README.md

 - Automapper - A convention-based object-object mapper
 - Twitter Bootstrap - For responsive design
 - jQuery
+- jQuery.Validation - Client site validation
+- jQuery.Unobtrusive.Ajax - For Ajax requests
-- Kendo UI for ASP.NET MVC
+- Kendo UI for ASP.NET MVC - Generating UI
+- HtmlSanitizer - Avoiding  XSS attacks
-- FluentMvcTesting - for unit testing the controllers
+- FluentMvcTesting - For unit testing the controllers
+- Moq - Mocking objects by unit-testing
-- NProgress.js - adds a page loading bar
+- NProgress.js - Adds a page loading bar
-- PagedList.Mvc - used for pagination
+- PagedList.Mvc - Used for pagination
+- reCAPTCH.MVC -  Protects the site from spam and abuse

 ### Usage of Kendo UI for ASP.NET MVC